How to start saving regularly

 Automate your finances

-That way, you'll get used to the money leaving your account.
-Before long, you'll forget about the transaction, and your savings will build up more quickly than you'd think.
+By making automatic payments, you'll get used to the money leaving your account.
+Before long, you'll forget about these transactions altogether (it'll just be part of your monthly expenses, like rent or commuting costs), and your savings will build up quicker than you'd think.

-With most savings accounts, you can earn "compound interest" on your savings.
-This refers to the interest that's earned on interest.
+Most savings accounts earn "compound interest".
+This is the interest that's earned on interest.
 It works like this:

 In the first year, the money you put in the account will earn interest.
-That interest will be paid into the same account, further topping up the savings.
+That interest will be paid into the same account.

 If you leave this interest in your account, next year that money will also earn interest.
-So the more money you save, and the longer you leave it in your account, the larger the amount you'll earn from interest payments.
+So the more money you save, the larger the amount you'll earn from interest payments.

 Not all savings accounts pay the interest back into your account.
-If this is the case, compound interest won't apply.
+In these cases, compound interest won't apply.

 This information does not constitute legal or financial advice given by Leeds Building Society.
 No reliance should be placed on this guide and you must make your own decisions.
 We recommend that you seek legal and/or financial advice if you have any questions or queries.